rCirelli/rCirelli/README.md

 Web Development Student at Trybe
 --------------------------------

 I wrote my first "Hello World" 10 years ago, in C#.
-At college I studied Game Design, and coded in C# on Unity.
+At college I studied Game Design, and coded in C# on Unity Engine.
 I never worked with programming, so I decided to study Web Development and start my career as a web developer.

 * 🌍  I'm based in Sao Paulo, Brazil
 * 🖥️  See my portfolio at [rcirelli.github.io](http://rcirelli.github.io)